When Children Carry Their Parents' Pain

 keeping everyone together

-Many carry these burdens well into adulthood.
+Many continue carrying these burdens into adulthood.

 Children Feel More Than We Realize